QJZ-171

 The QJZ-171, also known as the Type 171 heavy machine gun, is a Chinese heavy machine gun designed and manufactured by Norinco for the People's Liberation Army.
 It fires a type of specialized 12.7×108mm light-weight ammunition.
-The weapon is intended to replace the QJZ-89 heavy machine gun.
+Intended for mountainous terrain and high-altitude infantry operations, the QJZ-171 is one of the lightest heavy machine guns, with a weight comparable to general-purpose machine guns (GPMG) of other countries.
+The QJZ-171 entered PLA service, replacing the previous generation QJZ-89 heavy machine gun.